 You’ll also know how long visitors are staying on each page of your website.
-Knowing how long they are staying lets you know if your content is relevant to your visitors (is it what they were looking for?) and if it is interesting to them.
-Sometimes short stays can mean your page is not loading fast enough or some other problem with the website itself.
+Knowing how long they are staying lets you know if your content applies to your visitors (is it what they were looking for?) and if it is interesting to them.
+Sometimes brief stays can mean your page is not loading fast enough or some other problem with the website itself.

 Using Google Analytics to Troubleshoot Problems on your Website

-On shopping cart websites, seeing a large number of customers drop off during a certain part of the check out process might indicate a problem with that part of the check out system.
+On shopping cart websites, seeing many customers drop off during a certain part of the check-out process might show a problem with that part of the checkout system.

-Whenever a large number of visitors (percentage wise) falls off anywhere on your site, that’s Analytics telling you to look at it more closely.
+Whenever many visitors (percentage-wise) falls off anywhere on your site, that’s Analytics telling you to look at it more closely.

 Using Google Analytics to See What Visitors Do on Your Website